-The Audit Committee has put a policy in place on the supply of any non-audit services provided by the external auditor.
+The Audit and Risk Committee has put in place a policy on the supply of any non-audit services provided by the external auditor.
 Such services are considered on a case-by-case basis and may only be provided to the Company if the provision of such services is at a reasonable and competitive cost and does not constitute a conflict of interest or potential conflict of interest which would prevent the auditor from remaining objective and independent.

-No fees were paid to Ernst & Young LLP in respect of non-audit services in the year ended 31 October 2017.
-Since the year end, Ernst & Young LLP have provided non-audit services to the Company in connection with the prospectus issued on 9 January 2018 on the basis that these services are permissible under independence regulation and non-recurring.
-These services were approved by the Audit Committee.
+Ernst & Young LLP provided non-audit services to the Company in connection with the prospectus issued on 9 January 2018 and supplementary prospectus issued on 19 January 2018 on the basis that these services are permissible under independence regulations and are non-recurring.
+These services were approved by the Audit and Risk Committee.
+The auditor received fees of £30,000 in respect of these non-audit services.